consfyi/data/README.md

 }

-/// Event is a specific instance of a convention. interface Event {
+/// A specific instance of a convention. interface Event {
   /// Unique ID across all events, including events in other series.
   ///